pkinoshi/Titanic-Data-Analysis-project/README.md

-# Python projects
+# Data Analysis projects
 Welcome to this repository.
-Here you will find projects on Python programming, very easy to understand codes.
+Here you will find projects on Data Analysis with Python.